python/cpython/Doc/library/bisect.rst

 The module is called :mod:`bisect` because it uses a basic bisection algorithm to do its work.
-Unlike other bisection tools that search for a specific value, the functions in this module are designed to locate can insertion point.
+Unlike other bisection tools that search for a specific value, the functions in this module are designed to locate an insertion point.
 Accordingly, the functions never call an :meth:`__eq__` method to determine whether a value has been found.
-Instead, the functions only call the :meth:`__lt__` method and return an insertion point between values in an array.
+Instead, the functions only call the :meth:`__lt__` method and will return an insertion point between values in an array.

 The following functions are provided: